 This is a tricky one.
-Ship is short for relationship, but it's used here as a verb.
-You “ship" two people that you want to be in a relationship, or believe represent true love.
+The word ship is short for relationship, but it's often used as a verb—as in, you "ship" two people that you want to be in a relationship or believe represent true love.
 If you, say, think Humphrey Bogart and Ingrid Bergman in Casablanca are the perfect fictional pair, you would say "I ship Humph and Ing."
 You're already confused, aren't you?
-Yeah, we are a little too.
 Let's move on.

-When somebody is behaving bitter or angry, you might describe them as salty.
-Unless you're over 40, in which describing anything as salty is just a gateway to a frank and difficult discussion about diabetes.
+When somebody is behaving bitterly or angrily, you might describe them as being salty.
+Unless you're over 40, that is, in which case describing something as salty should be reserved for the kitchen.

 Slide into your DMs

-When you don't have somebody's number but you'd like to get to know them better, you ask to “slide into your DMs”—DM meaning direct messages on social media.
+When you don't have somebody's number but you'd like to get to know them better, you "slide into their DMs" (with DMs referring to direct messages on social media).
 There's no way for somebody over 40 to say this without sounding creepy.
-If you’re organized a playdate with your kid's best friend, you probably shouldn't tell his mother to "slide into your DMs."
+If you've organized a playdate with your kid's best friend, you probably shouldn't tell his mother to "slide into your DMs."

-It's got the same definition as the regular word "goals", but now it's being used as an adjective.
-Example: "Sounding younger than I actually am but everybody knows my real age is goals."
-But hey, if you do have (real) goals, check out the 40 Ways to Develop New Habits After 40.
+It's got the same definition as the regular word "goals", but as a slang term it's used as an adjective.
+Example: "Sounding younger than I actually am even though everyone knows my real age is goals."
+But to be clear, it shouldn't be.

 Sorry not sorry

-The ole’ apology reversal is easy to recognize as sarcasm in a 20 year-old.
-But when you get to be 40, it just comes off as irresponsible and indecisive. ("Seriously, Bob, are you sorry or are you not?”)
+This good ol' apology reversal is easy to recognize as sarcasm in a 20-year-old.
+But when you reach 40, it just comes off as irresponsible and indecisive. ("Seriously, Bob, are you sorry or are you not sorry?")

-It’s the new “fleek," and it's used in the same way, to describe something as really impressive or on point.
-Trust me: You can get by calling using the phrases “really impressive" or "on point."
+Don't confuse this with wig snatching.
+Snatched on its own is the new "on fleek," and it's used in the same way to describe something that's really on point.
+Trust us, though: You can get by just calling things "really impressive" or "on point."

-The 90s called, they wanted to remind you that you're in your 40s now and saying “Wazzzzzzzap” is your generation's version of asking the kids for help connecting to the Internet.
-And for more awkward slang terms, and why we should never ever use them, check out 20 Slang Terms From the 1950s No One Uses Anymore.
+The '90s called—and they want to remind you that you're in your 40s now and saying "wassuuuuuup" is your generation's version of asking the kids for help connecting to the internet.